LuizFelipeBSC/Check-Even-Odd-or-Nil/README.md

-# Check-Even-Odd-or-Nil
+# Checking if it is Even or Odd or Null
-Checks if the result of the sum is Even, Odd or Nil
+You made this java system to check whether it is even or odd or null during a programming logic class.